Conditional writes shipped

 copy_from_namespace string

-Copy all documents from a namespace into this namespace.
+Copy all documents from another namespace into this one.
+The destination namespace you are copying into must be empty.
 This operation is currently limited to copying within the same region and organization.
 The initial request currently cannot make schema changes or contain documents.
-Contact us if you need any of this.

 Copying is billed at a 50% write discount which stacks with the up to 50% discount for batched writes.
 This is a faster, cheaper alternative to re-upserting documents for backups and namespaces that share documents.